martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

     (readable:disable-readable)

 You would typically load other modules before actually enabling a notation, to prevent the unlikely case that they'd be interpreted differently.
+You might also set the readtable-case to :invert before enabling a notation, so normal symbols are displayed in lower case; you can do this using:

+    (setf (readtable-case *readtable*) :invert)

 The programs sweet-clisp and sweet-sbcl set up sweet-expression readers for those two implementations of Common Lisp, for your convenience.